Joel-Bauer/movie_reconstruction_code/README.md

 ## Gaussian noise stimuli reconstructions
 run analyse_reconstructions_gaussian_noise.ipynb.

-This will produce Fig 4. to asses the resolution limits of the reconstruction process.
+This will produce Fig 4. and supplementary Fig 5 to asses the resolution limits of the reconstruction process.

 ## Drifting grating stimuli reconstructions
 run analyse_reconstructions_drifting_gratings.ipynb.

-This will produce supplementary Fig 2. to asses the resolution limits of the reconstruction process.
+This will produce supplementary Fig 6. to asses the resolution limits of the reconstruction process.

+## Revision experiments (receptive field mapping, masking effect & reconstruction from predicted activity)
+run analyse_reconstructions_from_predicted_activity.ipynb.

+This will produce figure pannels from Fig 6 and supplementary Fig 2 & 3

 # Run reconstructions from scratch
 The .sbatch files described below are designed to run the code on an HPC.
 To execute them as they are convert the docker container file to a singularity container.